 If you’re following a build personal website guide, understanding this difference early saves headaches later.
 And if you can set up a router using a step by step guide to setting up a home network, you can absolutely handle this too.

-Think of your website like assembling the Avengers—you need the right team, not just the flashiest hero.
-Start by choosing a clean template that matches your purpose.
-Readable fonts, simple layouts, and mobile responsiveness matter more than dramatic animations (no one stays for a slow-loading light show).
-Prioritize clarity over chaos.
+Think of your website like assembling the Avengers, you need the right team, not just the flashiest hero.
+Start with a clean template that actually fits what you’re trying to do: readable fonts, simple layouts, mobile responsiveness.
+These beat dramatic animations every single time.
+Nobody sticks around for a slow-loading light show, and that’s the reality.
+Clarity wins.

 Next, build your essential pages: